 And the result this time cannot be fetched from the Sales Agg table (because DimPromotion is not there as the group by function), so it will be queried from the second aggregated table: Sales and Promotion Agg.

-In this instance, query hits the second aggregated table in the memory;
+In this instance, the query hits the second aggregated table in the memory;

 Query hits the DirectQuery table in the source

-As the last visual in this example, Visual below uses EnglishProductName (from DimProduct), and SalesAmount (from FactInternetSales);
+As the last visual in this example, the Visual below uses EnglishProductName (from DimProduct), and SalesAmount (from FactInternetSales);

 and the result this time cannot be fetched from any of the aggregated tables, so it comes directly from the DirectQuery source table: FactInternetSales

-In the last example; query hits the DirectQuery table in the data source:
+In the last example; the query hits the DirectQuery table in the data source:

 Power BI is switching nicely between layers of aggregated tables without you noticing it.
-All the above operations happening behind the scene.
-The user will just have the feeling that one table (FactInternetSales) is serving all queries and the query response time would be super fast (with the help of aggregations).
+All the above operations are happening behind the scene.
+The user will feel that one table (FactInternetSales) is serving all queries, and the query response time will be super fast (with the help of aggregations).

-Aggregation can be implemented in multiple levels to even speed up the performance faster and faster.
-If there is a specific combination of dimension fields that used a lot in visualizations by users, that combination is a good candidate for aggregation.
-Depends on the size of the aggregation table, the precedence of that should be followed.
+Aggregation can be implemented on multiple levels to speed up the performance faster and faster.
+If a specific combination of dimension fields is used a lot in user visualisations, that combination is a good candidate for aggregation.
+Depending on the size of the aggregation table, precedence should be followed.
 Please let me know in the comments below if you have any questions about aggregations.